DiscordEmbedOrg/discord-web-bridge/bot/ReadMe.md

 # Setup

 * Get Python 3.6 with pip
-* fill out config_example.json and rename it to config.json
+* Fill out config_example.json and rename it to config.json.

 ```commandline
 cd discord-web-bridge/bot